 - An Ultimate Guide to Different Test Case Design Techniques

-Following these steps and embracing IID's continual learning nature will put you on track to deliver high-quality projects that satisfy user needs and exceed expectations.
+By following these steps and embracing IID’s focus on continuous improvement, you can deliver high-quality projects that meet user needs and go beyond expectations.

 The Benefits of Iterative and Incremental Development